akhilvasvani/WeatherStationMan/README.txt

 I programmed this WeatherStationMan using a Mac and in Arduino0022.
 Although I used an older version of Arduino, the libraries can be used with the most up-to-date version of Arduino.

-Code:
+Arduino Code:
 This is the code that is loaded on to Seeduino Stalker v2.3.
-It gathers data via the DHT22 sensor and BMP085 sensor, and sends it wirelessly over Xbee to the computer.
+It gathers data via the DHT22 sensor and BMP085 sensor, and sends it wirelessly over XBee to the computer.

 Graphing and Collection:
 This is the script for performing automatic data acquisition from the DHT22 and BMP085 sensors.

 Libraries:
 The above folder contains the drivers (not already installed on Arduino) needed for this project.

+Boards:
+The above folder contains the driver (not already installed on Arduino) needed for this project.

 ToubleShooting:
 "RXTX version mismatch on a Macbook pro -- nothing seems to solve this problem"